-This not only warmed us up, it set the stage for the content Rich presented next.
+This not only warms up those in attendance, it sets the stage for the content you’ll share.

-I’ve built upon the ideas generated in this exercise to bring you the 17 biggest mistakes presenters make.
+And, along the way, you’ll get a whole host of techniques you shouldn't do.
+Here are 15 mistakes presenters make.
 You may know most of these, but it’s worth a reminder that you should never:

 - Forget that you’re up there not to promote how wonderful you are, but to provide value to the audience.